 A study held in 2012 by HEB Pharmacy and the University of Texas on the ‘Safety of Long Term Usage of Proton Pump Inhibitors with Focus on Bone Fracture Risks’, shows evidence that Chronic use of PPI’s, which many of the baby’s that pass through my practice can be classed as having, brings the very real risk of pneumonia and GI infections.
 PPI use is associated with increased risk of fractures because they decrease the absorption of calcium.
 When there is a deficiency of calcium, the baby has to leech it from their teeth, bones and muscles causing various forms of weaknesses.
 Calcium deficiency can lead to high blood pressure, high cholesterol, irregular heartbeat or palpitations, loss of muscle tone, tooth decay, muscle cramps and/or convulsions, colon cancer, osteomalacia (softening of bones), osteoporosis and rickets.
 Omeprazole has already proved itself to cause bone fractures for adults who have been taking it for a year.

-PPI’s also decreases iron, magnesium and vitamin B12 absorption.
+PPI’s and H2 Blockers also decreases iron, magnesium and vitamin B12 absorption.
 Iron deficiency, otherwise known as anaemia, brings tiredness, lethargy, shortness of breath, palpitations, dizziness and light-headedness.
 A deficiency of magnesium for a newborn can lead to a loss of appetite, a failure to grow, impaired development, muscular irritability, hallucinations, mental confusion, generalized weakness and flaccidity in the body.
 Occasional spasticity and rigidity in the body can also be present as can muscular tremors, twitches, as well as sleep apnoea.
 A deficiency in B12 will only show itself outwardly when all of a newborn’s reserves of this important vitamin have been used up and babies are already born with a naturally low supply.
 Non-absorption or low supplies in the first year of life will see your newborn failing to grow normally with signs of anaemia, fatigue and they may not be able to use their muscles effectively.
 A B12 deficiency also has the potential to cause severe and irreversible damage, especially to the brain and nervous system.
 It has been found that levels even slightly lower than normal can result in lethargy, being depressed, numbness or tingling in the hands or feet, confusion, irritability and a poor memory.

 Why the drugs seem to settle some babies

-Some babies do look to settle slightly on the drugs, but the reasons for this come from negative sources – the alcohol in the PPI’s and the side effects of not absorbing necessary nutrients – lethargic, depressed, fatigue, anaemia and mental confusion to name some of these.
+Some babies do look to settle slightly on the drugs, but the reasons for this come from negative sources – the alcohol in the medication and the side effects of not absorbing necessary nutrients – lethargic, depressed, fatigue, anaemia and mental confusion to name some of these.

-What happens when a PPI is stopped?
+What happens when a PPI or H2 Blocker is stopped?

 Acid is vital for the body to function, to protect and to grow to its full potential.
-The body knows this so it will always begin to produce more acid to fight the PPI, which produces further chemical imbalance in other parts of the digestive system.
+The body knows this so it will always begin to produce more acid to fight the drug, which produces further chemical imbalance in other parts of the digestive system.

 However, to heal the newborns digestive system and return full acidic health, it is necessary to nurture the baby through the spike before results are witnessed.
 I offer natural remedies to help newborns and parents through this.